wecsam/CS4783-Project-1/README.md

 The files in this repository are a work-in-progress of the first project in the 2017 spring semester of CS 4783 Applied Cryptography at the NYU Tandon School of Engineering.

-The repository is split into two folders, each of which is explained below.
+The repository is split into three folders, each of which is explained below.

 ### cipher-demo